 Be actively proactive in putting what you read in the Bible into practice.
 (Philippians 4:9)

-- Don’t read the Bible as the sole purpose of building a relationship with God.
-The more you know, the more you will understand and begin to operate within the nature of Christ.
+- Don’t read the Bible for the sole purpose of building a relationship with God.
+But usually, the more you know, the more you can understand and begin to operate within the nature of Christ.

 - Buy a journal and monitor your personal spiritual growth in Christ.
 Write about and pray for those individuals you witness to and care about each day.

-- Keep your physical body in shape so you will be able to love and help others.
+- Call, email, or text those who you have witnessed or care about regularly.
+But please put it on your calendar.
+That might help.ep your physical body in shape so you will be able to love and help others.

 - Listen to faith-based audio while you work, and let it create a holy atmosphere around your actions.

-Sincerely ask Jesus to help you overcome the weaknesses that you struggle with, and then be assured that he will help you.
+- Sincerely ask Jesus to help you overcome the weaknesses you struggle with, and then be assured that he will help you.
 (Matthew 11:28)